With the rapid pace of technology, have we been able to keep up with the new stimulation that is available?

 Dr. Barrett seems to think that the link is closer then we believe, arguing that supernormal stimulation govern the behavior of humans as powerfully as that of animals.

-The hypothesis is that just like Tinbergen’s quick introductions of abnormal stimulation to animals, rapidly advancing technology may have created a similar situation for humans—can we really be “prepared” for some of our modern, highly stimulating experiences, given the amount of time we’ve had to adapt?
+The hypothesis is that just like Tinbergen’s quick introductions of abnormal stimulation to animals, advancing technology may have created a similar situation for humans.

-Here are a few common examples that are often brought into question:
+Here are common examples often brought into question:

 1.)
 The highly addictive nature of junk food is one of our generation’s great concerns—food is being engineered specifically to be more appealing than its natural counterparts.
 Is it any wonder then that when fast food is more thoroughly introduced to other countries, people start consuming it more often?